Holiday Pies and Treats to Make Ahead

 - Pour the batter into the pie shell and bake until set, for 45 - 50 minutes.
 Remove to a cooling rack.
 Store overnight in the refrigerator, covered tightly, if required.

-Provides 6-8 Servings for a meal or holiday celebration.
+Provides 6-8 servings for a meal or a great holiday celebration.
+Try it for a potluck!

 - 1 Cup low-fat sour cream